edenlisk/Leaderboard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

-**Leaderboard** This is simple website that keep track of scores in different games
+**Leaderboard** This is simple website that keep track of scores in different games.
+It uses API to save and Retrieve all records

 ## 🛠 Built With <a name="built-with"></a>